 - Paste brush or roller

 1. Find the perfect starting point

-Establishing the best place to apply your first strip of wallpaper is key.
-‘When wallpapering around a window you need to ensure you hang the paper with enough overlap left to wrap into the recess,’ says James Greenwood, Paint & Wallpaper expert at Graham & Brown.
+Establishing the best place to apply your first strip is one of the key wallpapering tips.
+‘When wallpapering around a window you need to ensure you hang the paper with enough overlap left to wrap into the recess,’ says James Greenwood, Paint & Wallpaper expert at Graham & Brown (opens in new tab).
 ‘If your window is a particular focal point of the room, then it will be easiest to start here, working from the left to right of the window.’

 2. Overlap the window

 Use the width of your wallpaper and a tape measure to find the best position in relation to the window for your first drop.
 For example, if your wallpaper is 20in wide and your window recess is 8in deep, you should hang your first piece around 4 to 5in to the left of the window, allowing an inch or so tolerance for trimming at the window frame.
 Increase the trimming tolerance if your window recesses/walls are particularly uneven, in a period cottage for instance.

 Then use a plumb bob and line or laser level to mark where your first panel of wallpaper will go.
 Cut this first panel at least six inches longer than the height of the wall to avoid manhandling excessive amounts of wallpaper.

 Lightly paste the wall and into the window recess, overlapping with paste by about 13⁄16 in on either side of where the wallpaper should go.
 Then line up your first panel of wallpaper and slide it onto the wall, using your hands and a wallpaper brush to smooth out any creases or air bubbles.